Nadir Godrej

 Nadir Burjorji Godrej (born 1951) is an Indian chemical engineer, industrialist and member of the Godrej family.
 He is managing director of Godrej Industries, one of India's biggest businesses, and as chairman of Godrej Agrovet.

+In October 2024, Adi and Nadir Godrej were ranked 21st on Forbes list of India’s 100 richest tycoons, with a net worth of $11.2 billion.